Let’s go camping, have fun and make some friends!

 Answer 8: Pets are welcome!
 Typically a large number of pets attend gatherings, therefore, pets must be on leash while outside and roaming the camp.
 If your dog has a tendency to bark a lot, please camp further way from the group.
 Most importantly, pick up your pet’s feces and dispose of properly in town.

-Question 9: What is the schedule and camping locations for the Caravan Groups?
+Question 9: What are the current camping locations for the Caravan Groups?